Messina, Sicily

 Liz Darke

-Liz is a journalist who specialises in travel, food and lifestyle.
-Always on the hunt for a hit of sunshine and fantastic regional cuisine, she's heading to Hong Kong, Provence and the Dalmatian Coast next.
+Liz is the editor of Journey.
+She's a seasoned journalist, who specialises in travel, food and lifestyle.
+Always on the hunt for a hit of sunshine and fantastic regional cuisine, she's heading to Barcelona, Puglia in southern Italy and Mexico next.
 Oh, and bring on the local wine, too!